5 Great Ideas for Winter Weekend Getaways in Michigan

 2. Visit a New Brewery

-Michigan's burgeoning microbrewery scene is attracting visitors from across the country to sample the state's particularly creative brews, often served up in unusual repurposed buildings—even at one stop, Suttons Bay's Hop Lot Brewing Company, inside heated igloos!
-Whether it’s the tried and true Bell’s Brewery in Kalamazoo, the ever-pleasing Short’s Brewing Company in Bellaire, the charming Blackrocks Brewery in Marquette or one of the many other buzzworthy breweries across the state, you won't have a hard time choosing a spot to spend a few hours catching up over a brew.
+Michigan's burgeoning microbrewery scene is attracting visitors from across the country to sample the state's particularly creative brews, often served up in unusual, repurposed buildings or the ever-so-popular heated igloos!
+Suttons Bay's Hop Lot Brewing Company is open and accepting reservations for their outdoor heated igloos, as well as Blake’s Hard Cider Company in Armada.
+With other breweries open in varying capacities like the tried-and-true Bell’s Brewery in Kalamazoo, the ever-pleasing Short’s Brewing Company in Bellaire, the charming Blackrocks Brewery in Marquette or one of the many other buzzworthy breweries across the state.

 5. Go Shopping

-With great outlet malls all over the state, grab a group of friends and shop til' you drop!
-Whether you stay overnight or make it a long day-trip, a visit to an outlet mall is always a fun mini getaway.
-Michigan outlet malls include Tanger Outlets Center Howell, Great Lakes Crossing Outlets in Auburn Hills, Preferred Outlets in Traverse City and Birch Run Premium Outlets in Birch Run.
+Whether you stay overnight or make it a long day-trip, a visit to an outlet mall is another opportunity to have a fun mini-getaway.
+Michigan outlet malls include Tanger Outlets Center Howell, Great Lakes Crossing Outlets in Auburn Hills and Birch Run Premium Outlets in Birch Run.
+You can also find unique options and support Michigan’s small business owners with our Support Local guide.